Dr Brian Blood

 Mabon was on a volunteer placement in the Sense about Science office as part of his PhD programme at the John Innes Centre in Norwich.
 His research is on plant evolution and flower colour choices made by bumblebees.
 He has an MSc in Plant Genetics and Crop Improvement from the John Innes Centre and the University of East Anglia, and before this, he studied Plant Science at the University of Manchester.
 At Sense about Science, Mabon is involved in the Ask for Evidence campaign and the plant science panel.
 He also helps out with some design work, including an infographic to accompany the Making Sense of Chemical Stories guide.

-Lindsay is a Senior Investigator Scientist at MRC Social and Public Health Sciences Unit in Glasgow.
-She is working on a project called ‘Telling good science from bad science’ to develop a toolkit to help distinguish good evidence from bad evidence.
-Lindsay joined Sense about Science in 2010, as the Assistant Director and she now coordinates our Scottish programme on a voluntary basis.
-She is also currently working on Sense about CSI and the reprint of Making Sense of Chemical Stories.
+Lindsay runs a science entertainment business called Be Experimental.
+She joined Sense about Science in 2010, as the assistant director and she now coordinates our Scottish programme on a voluntary basis.
+She was a senior investigator scientist at MRC Social and Public Health Sciences Unit in Glasgow.
+Lindsay also worked on a project called ‘Telling good science from bad science’ to develop a toolkit to help distinguish good evidence from bad evidence.
 She previously worked at the Glasgow Science Centre where she project managed and developed exhibitions targeted at different audiences on topics from forces, perception or physiology to the ethical implications of scientific endeavour.
-She has worked in public engagement with science for over 10 years, developing educational activities including shows, workshops, exhibits and games.
+She has worked in public engagement with science for over 15 years, developing educational activities including shows, workshops, exhibits and games.
 Lindsay studied genetics at the University of Edinburgh and has a Masters in science communication.
-Lindsay also sits on the community advisory board of the MRC-HPA centre and is a reviewer for the Royal Academy of Engineering Ingenious grant scheme for public engagement with engineering.
+She is also a reviewer for the Royal Academy of Engineering Ingenious grant scheme for public engagement with engineering.

 Emma is completing a PhD in Plant Genetics at the University of Cambridge, studying the natural variation in chromosome crossover distribution during meiotic recombination.
 Prior to this, she completed a degree in Biological Natural Sciences, also at the University of Cambridge.
 She is currently undertaking a three month placement at Sense about Science, supporting their events, campaigns, and the Plant Science Panel.